Code Enforcement is a division of Burke County Community Development

 How to File a Complaint

 A code enforcement investigation begins with a written complaint from a citizen.
+Complaints can be submitted online by clicking this link and filling out the web form.

 - This is required by Ordinance and is public record.